-The Madrid Agreement ( WIPO) – probably the first thing that comes to your mind when considering filing for an international trademark.
-And it's true that the majority of people think they may obtain global trademark protection using this system.
+The Madrid Agreement ( WIPO) – is probably the first thing that comes to your mind when considering filing for an international trademark.
+And the majority of people indeed think they may obtain international trademark protection using this system.
 However, first of all, not all countries are members of the Madrid protocol.
-It does include major countries however there are at least 50 countries which did not join the Agreement, therefore, you still need to file the mark following the national procedure in the non-member countries to protect it.
-Secondly, there are requirements to use the Madrid protocol which should be met in order to start the registration process.
+It does include major countries.
+However, there are at least 50 countries that did not join the Agreement.
+Therefore, you still need to file the mark following the national procedure in the non-member countries to protect it.
+Secondly, there are requirements to use the Madrid protocol, which should be met to start the registration process.

-1. You file the marks in one international application, therefore you do not need local attorney and powers of attorney for the countries of your interest, which simplifies the process of filing;
+1. You file the marks in one international application.
+Therefore you do not need a local attorney and powers of attorney for the countries of your interest, which simplifies the process of filing;

 2. Cost-effective prices when filing in more than 6-8 countries simultaneously.
-Also, it's usually cheaper to maintain one WIPO trademark than 8 national trademarks;
+Also, it's usually cheaper to maintain one WIPO trademark than eight national trademarks;

-3. You can handle all the process of registration in one of the official languages of the System( English, French, Spanish), thus there is no need to use the official language of the destination country.
+3. You can handle all the registration processes in one of the official languages of the System( English, French, Spanish).
+Thus there is no need to use the official language of the destination country.

-4. If you mark receives a WIPO refusal in one country, you can decide if to respond to the received objection or to allow the mark be refused in this country.
+4. If your mark receives a WIPO refusal in one country, you can decide whether to respond to the received objection or allow the mark to be refused in this country.
 Other countries will not be affected.

-When you see this list it might be enough for you to decide that Madrid protocol is a perfect option to protect your trademark in other countries, though you should not make facile decisions as it is an essential step in the global protection of your trademark and you need to know the weak points of the Madrid system as well to make a final choice.
+When you see this list, it might be enough for you to decide that the Madrid protocol is a perfect option to protect your trademark in other countries.
+However, you should not make facile decisions as it is an essential step in the global protection of your brand and you need to know the weak points of the Madrid system as well to make a final choice.

-In case your application has issues during the registration process in some of the countries you wish to cover, you will have to hire a local attorney to handle your case (might be quite expensive in some countries);
+In case your application has issues during the registration process in some of the countries you wish to cover, you will have to hire a local attorney to handle your case (which might be pretty expensive in some countries);

 2. The mark filed in other countries will be identical to your basic mark, which means you are not allowed to broaden the list of goods to protect under your trademark or add more classes to the application( for example the USA, where the USPTO allows new classes to be added to the application for an additional fee in case the listed goods and/or services exceed the international class in which they were originally filed), and some of the goods might be not accepted by the trademark office of the respective country;